GentlemansKiller/old-world-tasks-info/electronics.md

   * Kansas - Leftoverture

 ## Quadraphonic
-* Right now we have 1 good reciever, and 1 amp that needs a little bit of work.
+* Right now we have 1 good receiver, and 1 amp that needs a little bit of work.
 Also the Akai 8 track quad deck
 * Plan on getting one more (Akai?)
 8 track quad deck, so that we can record from 8 track to 8 track
-* Pretty much any good 8 track decks, capable amps/recievers, and turntable equipment
+* Pretty much any good 8 track decks, capable amps/receivers, and turntable equipment
 * 8 TRACK get list:
 	* BTO II
 	* BTO - Not Fragile